Evo Morales Wins Bolivia’s Election, but Fraud Allegations Tarnish the Victory

 About Linda Farthing

-Linda Farthing is a journalist and researcher who has co-authored three books on Bolivia.
-She has written for the Guardian, the Economist, Al Jazeera, Inter-American Dialogue and the Nation.
+Linda Farthing is a journalist and researcher who has written extensively on coca.
+She is co-author of three books on Bolivia and has written for the Guardian, the Economist, Latino USA, Al Jazeera, and the Nation.